Skip to contents

 Visualize the result:

-plot(pd_res,xlimits = c(0, 2800))
+plot(pd_res,xlimits = c(0, 2800)) +

 Figure 1.
-The cross-mapping prediction outputs between population density and county-level Precipitation.
+The cross-mapping prediction outputs between population density and county-level precipitation.

 Figure 1.
-The cross-mapping prediction outputs between population density and county-level Precipitation.
+The cross-mapping prediction outputs between population density and county-level precipitation.

 1.3 An example of spatial grid data

-npp = terra::rast(system.file("extdata/npp.tif", package = "spEDM"))
+npp = terra::rast(system.file("case/npp.tif", package = "spEDM"))

 npp